PieterNatanael/iProgramMe-3.0/README.md

 Feel free to contribute to the project by submitting issues, feature requests, or even pull requests.
 Let's collectively build a tool that helps everyone on their journey to self-empowerment and positivity.

+Developer : Pieter Yoshua Natanael

 Privacy Policy for iProgramMe

-At Pieter Yoshua NatanaeL, we prioritize the privacy and security of our users.
+At Pieter Yoshua Natanael, we prioritize the privacy and security of our users.
 This Privacy Policy outlines how information is collected, used, and protected within the iProgramMe mobile application.

 Information Collection and Use